Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   Train your team on the rollback process
 -   Set up monitoring to quickly detect potential issues

-## Archive and Remove Feature Flags
+## Archive and remove feature flags

 Once a feature is fully rolled out and stable, the feature flag should be archived or removed.
 This reduces technical debt in the codebase and prevents unnecessary complexity.